dmytrodanylyk/dmytrodanylyk/reminder/json-test.md

 **Сonclusion**

 When using `optValue` method of `JSONObject` always set `fallback` parameters.
-For parsing `String` it is prefereable to use following methods, which ensure that you will never have `"null"` value or empty string `""`.
+For parsing `String` it is preferable to use following methods, which ensure that you will never have `"null"` value or empty string `""`.

 ```java
 String optString(JSONObject jsonObject, String key) {